 “Ethical Non-Monogamy” is more encompassing; each partner is free to have sexual and romantic relationships with other people outside of the bounds of marriage without guilt or jealousy.

 “Polyamory” is a relationship paradigm in which multiple people may have romantic and/or sexual relationships with each other in a mutual, consensual fashion; this can include “triads” or “polycules” with no upper limit of how many people are involved in the relationship (though one could imagine how complex it can get with more than three or four people).
+There are a lot of “flavors” of polyamory, including things like “solo polyamory” which means each partner in a relationship dates separately, and “hierarchal poly” which is where people have a “primary” (usually someone they live with, often called a ‘nesting partner’), and other partners that aren’t as entangled (financially, parentally, or otherwise).

 It is important to note that these relationships have existed as long as humans have existed.
 It is also important to note that the reason non-traditional relationships may seem “taboo” is that monogamy in the traditional sense is a stricture of religion (and thus, patriarchy), as well as capitalism (protection and growth of personal wealth), and things that are harmful to capitalism and patriarchy are almost always made to be taboos.
 There are many articles and studies about why marriage and forced monogamy is actually a harmful construct, and the religious among you will argue that there are just as many articles and studies about why monogamy is the only righteous path; but also must recognize that those arguments are valid only if you believe in god, and believe that people should be forced to follow what men wrote in the bible.